prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 * Vector search (serial): **4.5x**
 * Vector search (concurrent): **1.4x**

-For vector search, it is clear LanceDB is **much** faster than Elasticsearch in both serial and concurrent scenarios.
-Elasticsearch uses Lucene's HNSW implementation, which has known performance issues[^5] in its segment merging.
+For vector search, it is clear LanceDB is faster than Elasticsearch in both serial and concurrent scenarios.
+Elasticsearch uses Lucene's HNSW implementation, which has known performance issues[^5].
 Additionally, the client/server nature of Elasticsearch can involve an incremental serialization/deserialization overhead as data passes through the network.
-It is, of course, possible to improve the throughput of Elasticsearch with more compute resources and a larger cluster, but with some added tuning of the IVF-PQ settings in LanceDB, it should be possible to achieve better vector search performance using LanceDB with far fewer resources on a single node.
+It is, of course, possible to improve the throughput of Elasticsearch with more compute resources, a larger cluster, and careful tuning of its HNSW index settings, but that's just as true for the IVF-PQ settings in LanceDB.
+The difference is that LanceDB is likely to perform on par with or better than Elasticsearch, with far fewer resources on a single node.

 {{< notice info >}}
-The surprising result in FTS is that LanceDB is only about 30% as fast as Elasticsearch in the concurrent FTS case, while being faster (by a factor of 1.2x) in the serial case.
-The performance of LanceDB in the concurrent FTS case is likely due to the overhead of multi-threaded REST API calls, and not due to the underlying search engine, Tantivy.
-Elasticsearch implements a fully non-blocking async client, which is likely the reason for its superior performance in the concurrent FTS case.
+The surprising result in FTS is that LanceDB is only about 30% as fast as Elasticsearch in the concurrent FTS case, while being 1.2x faster in the serial case.
+The performance drop of LanceDB in the concurrent FTS case is likely due to the overhead of multi-threaded REST API calls, and not due to the underlying search engine, Tantivy.
+Elasticsearch implements a non-blocking async client, which is likely the reason for its superior performance in the concurrent FTS case.

-An explanation for the less-than-desired multi-threaded performance of LanceDB/FastAPI is that the current version of LanceDB sits on top of Tantivy's Python client API, `tantivy-py`, and through this layer, there could be blocking operations that hold the GIL.
-This could potentially be addressed in a future version by directly connecting Lance to Tantivy's Rust API and performing FTS queries with true concurrency at the Rust level.
+A deeper explanation for the less-than-desired multi-threaded performance of LanceDB/FastAPI is that the current version of LanceDB sits on top of Tantivy's Python client API, `tantivy-py`, and through this layer, there could be blocking operations occurring that are holding the GIL.
+This could potentially be addressed in a future version of Lance by directly connecting it to Tantivy's Rust API and performing FTS queries with true multi-threading at the Rust level.

-As mentioned before, increasing the number of concurrent worker threads in the FastAPI application not improve performance, likely because the CPU-bound embedding generation and IO-bound query operations were competing for resources.
+As mentioned before, increasing the number of concurrent worker threads in the FastAPI application is detrimental to performance, likely because the CPU-bound embedding generation and IO-bound query operations were competing for resources.
 This is something that can potentially be improved in the future by using an async LanceDB client that's more efficient at context-switching in such hybrid CPU-bound + IO-bound scenarios.
 {{< /notice >}}

 ## Composable systems improve nonlinearly

-The key takeaway from this study, at least for me, is how composing multiple modular components leads to a **nonlinear improvement** in the performance of the overall system.
+A key takeaway from this study (other than the obvious performance gains possible), is how composing multiple modular components leads to a **nonlinear improvement** in the performance of the overall system.
 That is, improvements at the lower levels of the stack can result in an rapid, outsized improvement in the upper level at which the database sits.

 As can be seen below, LanceDB is composed of the following key components of the Rust ecosystem (not counting foundation crates like `serde` for serialization/deserialization or `tokio` for async).
 The effects of each of these projects propagate up the stack to the Lance storage layer, and ultimately, the database itself.

 {{<figure src="lancedb-deconstructed.png" caption="Composing multiple powerful Rust-based systems in LanceDB">}}

-Because `arrow-rs` is a key foundational project that develops rapidly on its own via the thriving open source ecosystem it's part of, it ultimately influences other key projects like Parquet, DataFusion and Lance.
-Tantivy, which is an independent open source project that specializes in its own domain, will also improve with time as its use becomes more widespread in other search tools.
+Because `arrow-rs` is a key foundational project that develops rapidly on its own via the thriving open source ecosystem it's part of, it ultimately impacts other key projects downstream like Parquet, DataFusion and Lance.
+Tantivy, which is an independent open source project that specializes in its domain, will also improve with time as its use becomes more widespread in other search tools.
 The developers of LanceDB can thus focus on building out their core functionality, which is to provide a powerful vector DB with modern vector indexes and data versioning with scalability and performance in mind, while also leveraging the larger developments in the Arrow-enabled analytical tooling ecosystem.

 ## Future developments in the Lance ecosystem